 Find something narrow to put between the belt and the groove of the bad pulley and carefully turn the belt by hand.
 Let the narrow object follow the belt to the pulley and pry up on the belt so it comes off of the pulley.

 - Remove the pulley

 Get a socket that will fit the nut on top of the pulley and remove it.
-In most cases, it will be a normal thread so turn it to the left or counter clockwise.
+In most cases, it will be a normal thread so turn it to the left or counterclockwise.
 Depending on what type of mower you have, there may or may not be set screws holding the pulley onto the shaft.
 These may be allen screws or hex screws.
-They may not come off very easy and you may need to use a puller to remove.
+They may not come off very easily and you may need to use a puller to remove them.

 - Remove the spindle

 There should be 4 to 8 bolts holding the spindle in place.
 Remove the bolts and the assembly will fall out of the bottom of the deck.